-At the beginning of the 21st century Bulgaria did not have a single 18-hole golf course.
-Hosting an event such as the Volvo World Match Play Championship marked a major step in the development of the sport in this Balkan nation.
-Seven 18-hole courses now exist in the country.
+At the beginning of the 21st century, Bulgaria did not have a single 18-hole golf course.
+Hosting an event of the magnitude of the Volvo World Match Play Championship marked a major step in the development of the sport in this Balkan nation.
+Nine 18-hole courses now exist in the country.

-I pack my clubs and head to Thracian Cliffs, to play a round and talk with Perry Einfeldt, the resort’s General Manager.
-Einfeldt moved from Hamburg, Germany, to take on his role.
+While at Thracian Cliffs I talked with Perry Einfeldt, the resort’s General Manager.
+Einfeldt moved from Hamburg, Germany, to take on the role.

-I’m experiencing Thracian Cliffs at its best.
-It’s a crisp, sunny day.
-Both the sky and sea are clear blue.
-The fine weather and dramatic coastal landscape prompt me to pause to take as many shots with my camera as I do with my golf clubs.
+I experienced Thracian Cliffs at its best.
+It was a crisp, sunny, autumn day.
+Both the sky and sea were clear blue.
+The fine weather and dramatic coastal landscape prompted me to pause to take as many shots with my camera as I did with my golf clubs.

-“Basically the design is very simple, it’s nine holes out, nine holes in; the course is 4.5km long.
+“Basically the design is very simple, it’s nine holes out, nine holes in; the course is 4.5-kilometres [three miles] long.
 The nine holes out you play on the lower level, on the sea level, and the nine holes in you play right above.
 That has the positive effect that from every single hole you see the sea.
-You always think you play directly to the sea because from the upper level you don’t see the lower holes, so the greens seem to be above the sea on the back nine,” explains Einfeldt.
+You always think you play directly to the sea because from the upper level you don’t see the lower holes, so the greens seem to be above the sea on the back nine,” explained Einfeldt.

-I think of myself as reasonably fit and, normally, I’d have no hesitation in walking 9km (6 miles).
-However, like everyone who plays the Thracian Cliffs, I have to go around the course using an electric buggy.
-Following the undulating buggy route around the course proves enjoyable and, quite possibly, sees my best driving of the day.
+I think of myself as reasonably fit.
+Normally, I’d have no hesitation in walking nine kilometres (six miles).
+However, like everyone who plays Thracian Cliffs, I have to use an electric buggy.
+Following the undulating buggy route around the course proves enjoyable.
+To be honest, it saw my best driving of the day.

-“This is a buggy only golf course, so you cannot walk it; it’s physically impossible but you can try,” says Einfeldt before launching into a tale of warning.
-“We had a marathon runner here, he was very positive in his thinking about walking this course, carrying his bag and equipped with pulse- and stepometer; he was top fit and we had to pick him up between the 12th and 13th holes and call a doctor.”
+“This is a buggy-only golf course, so you cannot walk it; it’s physically impossible but you can try,” said Einfeldt before launching into a tale of warning.
+“We had a marathon runner here, he was very positive in his thinking about walking this course, carrying his bag and equipped with a pulse meter and pedometer.
+He was top fit and we had to pick him up between the 12th and 13th holes and call a doctor.”

-Learning that temperatures can rise above 40°C here in July and August I can see why walking the course would not be a good idea.
+Temperatures can rise above 40°C in this part of Bulgaria in July and August.
+That explains why walking the course in the height of summer is not a good idea.

-During summer Bulgarian holidaymakers flock here to spend time on the resort’s private beaches, the largest of which can accommodate 450 people.
-Thracian Cliffs’ 5-star hotel has 75 suites, which were fully booked from mid-May to mid-September last year, and the site has 168 apartments and five restaurants.
+During summer, Bulgarian holidaymakers flock to spend time on the resort’s private beaches.
+The largest of which accommodates up to 450 people.
+Thracian Cliffs’ 5-star hotel has 75 suites and the property has 168 apartments and five restaurants.

-Many visitors head here to relax by the 40 metre pool and to enjoy the spa and wellness facilities rather than for golf.
-Germans make up about a quarter of the guests here, so too does a combination of Brits and Scandinavians.
+Many visitors head to the luxury resort to relax by the 40-metre pool.
+Enjoying the spa and wellness facilities is an alternative to playing golf.
+Germans make up about a quarter of the guests here.
+Britons and Scandinavians also embrace playing the Thracian Cliffs Golf Course in Bulgaria.

 Golfers interested in playing a round should call +359 5709 2275 to book a tee time.
 Only 80 slots are available each day.
 Fifteen minutes are left between each departing group and, wherever possible, four balls are arranged to keep the flow steady.

-It quickly becomes clear that the course record, 67, is in no danger from me.
-Apparently even the record holder did not get round without losing a ball.
+It quickly became clear that the course record of 67 was in no danger from me.
+Apparently, even the record holder did not get round without losing a ball.

-The cliff edges are protected environmental areas and, enjoying the scenery, I can see why it takes about six hours to complete a round.
+The cliff edges are protected environmental areas.
+Enjoying Thracian Cliffs’ coastal scenery, I quickly understood why it takes approximately six hours to complete a round.

-The par five second hole is a mammoth 639 metres from the back tee, though its entirety as not used during the Volvo World Match Play tournament.
+The par-five second hole is a mammoth 639 metres from the back tee.

 “The official signature hole is number 6, which is a par three.
-From the back tee I think it is 211 metres with 47 metre elevation,” says Einfeldt.
+From the back tee I think it is 211 metres with 47-metre elevation,” commented Einfeldt.

-The impressively designed hole is not really that difficult but it does require good nerves to play a straight drive onto the fairway.
+The impressively designed hole is not really that difficult.
+Yet it does require good nerves to play a straight drive onto the fairway.
 Deviating a couple of degrees left means playing into a cliff face and too far to the right means dropping straight into the Black Sea.

 For further information about travel and tourism in Bulgaria see the Bulgaria Travel website.

-Enjoy this post about things to do and see in Thracian Cliffs Golf Course in Bulgaria?
-Take a look at this article about golf in Abu Dhabi.
+Enjoy this post about Thracian Cliffs Golf Course in Bulgaria?
+You may also appreciate this post about golf in Abu Dhabi.